elperroloc0/concierge/README.md

 # AI Concierge - Restuarant Backend

 A production-ready Django application that powers an AI telephonic concierge service for restaurants, built using **Retell AI**, **Twilio**, and **Stripe**.
-This backend handles inbound webhook events from the AI agent, manages restaurant details and knowledge bases, tracks usage-based billing, handles SMS escalations, and provides a portal for restaurant owners to configure their agent exactly to their brand specifications.
+This backend handles inbound webhook events from the AI agent, manages restaurant details and knowledge bases, tracks usage-based billing, handles SMS escalations, has a memory table for the agent, and provides a portal for restaurant owners to configure their agent exactly to their brand specifications.

 ## Features